I began blogging on myspace on politics, history, and economics. I continue this here.

 The actual manifestation of fascism as a political movement and/or party resulted from its surpassing parliamentary democracy in mobilizing the masses in the crises during and after World War I. World War I debunked idealizations about an international brotherhood of workingmen united against the depredations of an international capitalist cabal.
 The two most urgent problems Marx and Engels left to their heirs were: (1) the matter of the non-revolutionary proletariat; (2) the entire issue of nationalism and its role in the revolutionary mobilization of men.
 Both problems were unanticipated or unresolved in the well-standardized theoretical system developed by Marx.
 The men who were to become Fascist ideologues, Mussolini and others, responded specifically to these problems.
 Influenced by syndicalists, Mussolini interpreted mass mobilization and organization as extending beyond rational economic concerns.

 As World War I began, they defended the imperialist policies of their own bourgeois governments.
-In the early days of WWI, August 1914, Mussolini claimed the Second International of socialists had failed in the face of the crisis.
+In the early days of WWI, in August 1914, Mussolini claimed the Second International of socialists had failed in the face of the crisis.
 European Marxists had opted to defend their respective bourgeois nations against the bourgeois of other nations.
 The socialists of the International were bereft of a uniform and specifically doctrinal response.
 By and large, each nation’s socialist political organization tended to support its respective government.
-None of the major socialist organizations chose to martyr their own country on the altar of Marxist principle.
+None of the major socialist organizations chose to martyr their own country on the altar of Marxist principles.
 The orthodox Marxist position was for the international proletariat to unite against the bourgeois nations wanting to use laborers as cannon fodder in their imperialist wars.
 Instead, masses of men caught war fervor.
 The parliamentary contingent of Germany’s Social Democratic Party voted, almost to the man, for the Kaiser’s war credits.
 The German proletariat volunteered for war service.
 The Socialist Party of Italy took an official stand of absolute neutrality.
 The war was a brigand’s war, one between capitalists, therefore the proletariat would not shed Italian blood for the capitalist class.
 Nevertheless, the impact of national loyalties caused European socialism to disintegrate.
 Socialists from France, Germany, and Russia volunteered for military service.
 Radical syndicalists in Italy decided to serve their nation in war.
 On Oct.
 5, 1914, they issued the Manifesto del Fascio Rivoluzionario d’Azione internazionale to demand their nation’s entry into the War.
 Initially an orthodox internationalist, Mussolini gradually changed his mind, concluding that the socialists who refused to recognize the reality of the problem of national sentiment were “blind and dogmatic”.
-His call for reassessment of the party’s position on the war led to his expulsion from the party.
+His call for a reassessment of the party’s position on the war led to his expulsion from the party.
 By November 1914 Mussolini addressed the Socialist Party, noting their failure to examine national problems.
 The Socialist International never effectively occupied itself with such issues and consequently died.
 The nation, Mussolini realized, represents a stage of human development yet to be transcended.
 The most resolute and active men were animated by national rather than class sentiments.
 War taught revolutionaries that an international class could hardly serve as the primary object of loyalty for men.
 The “international working class” was simply too large, shapeless, and meaningless a community with which men could identify.
 The power of the new ideology, Fascism, was intimately connected to the comparable lack of power of revolutionary socialism, i.e., Marxism.

 Interventionalism, the participation in World War I in deference to one’s nationality, provided the watershed for all the currents that were ultimately to coalesce in the political form of Fascism.
 Fascists baptized national syndicalism, a synthesis anticipated by Michels, Sorel, and Corradini.
 Italy as a whole was an exploited community.
 Just as socialists had insisted the workers had been exploited, Italy was exploited by plutocratic nations that used every bourgeois device to deny the nation its equitable share of the world’s resources.